York Venture One - supporting ideas through to investment

 Previous winners of Venture One

-The next round of Venture One will open in October 2021.
-Join our Linkedin group for updates.
+The next round of Venture One will open in April 2023.
+Join our LinkedIn Page to stay up to date about current programmes and other opportunities.

 What is Venture One?